meshery/meshery/docs/pages/project/ci-build-and-release.md

 - Helm charts release, tag and push(stefanprodan/helm-gh-pages@master)

 ## Tests for adapters
-All meshery adapters use a central workflow that is referenced in each of their test workflows which get triggerred every time a pull request is made.
-These tests in adapters are end to end tests and use patternfile.
-The reusable workflow is present in .github/workflows with the workflow name "Test for Meshery adapters using patternfile"
+All Meshery adapters use a central workflow that is referenced in each of their test workflows which get triggered every time a pull request is made.
+These tests in adapters are end-to-end tests and use patternfile.
+The reusable workflow is present in .github/workflows in Meshery repository with the workflow name "Test for Meshery adapters using patternfile"

 ### The pre-requisite of referencing this workflow is -
 1. Using actions/upload-artifact@v2 a patternfile has to be uploaded as an artifact with the name as "patternfile".